mehulagg/gitlab/doc/development/migration_style_guide.md

 [clear the column cache](https://api.rubyonrails.org/classes/ActiveRecord/ModelSchema/ClassMethods.html#method-i-reset_column_information) using `reset_column_information`.

+Another strategy is to use disable single table inheritance (STI) using `self.inheritance_column = :_type_disabled`.
+This will ensure the migration always references itself instead of referencing the version from `app/models`.
+If a migration is not referencing individual columns, then it should be able to do this instead of `reset_column_information`.

 This avoids problems where a column that you are using was altered and cached in a previous migration.